Matt-Crow/PreciousPhotographyShop/README.md

 category_entity => category
 reviews => review

 Need LogController to download the logs.
-Encryption / decryption
+Encryption / decryption.
+Need to save secret and iv to a properties file

 Add to cart only works if logged in